-In this day and age, I really don’t know why I am still surprised to encounter such situations like this one.
+I don’t know why I am still surprised to encounter such situations as this one.
+We are in the 21st Century, right?
 I wonder if it’s because I believe with all the technology and free information that is around, I expect companies etc. to have NO excuse whatsoever NOT to be disability informed and compliant!!!

 My latest experience with travel agents Tui, I can’t help but feel the industry is trying to make booking a holiday/trip as difficult and stressful as possible, in the hope we won’t book a holiday abroad??
-Why on earth can this country NOT be disabled-friendly??
+Why is England seemingly so inadequate to provide for disabled people whee accessibility is concerned??
 Other countries manage it with seemingly no problem at all.

 I’m off to Vegas later this year to go to a concert, so obviously, I needed to book a hotel and flight.
 So, we (hubby & I) went to Tui to get some info and prices.
 I really wished I hadn’t bothered and wasted my time!!
 We were seen by this young man who obviously didn’t have a clue as to what he was doing and presumably had never helped a disabled person book a holiday!

-I explained I was a full-time wheelchair user, and all the necessary info about dates, where we would like to stay etc. I also told him that I had some questions I would like/need answers before making a booking.
+I explained I was a full-time wheelchair user, and all the necessary info about dates, where we would like to stay etc. I told him that I had some questions I would need to be answered before making a booking.
 Not a problem he said looking very worried!

 He brought up some deals for us to look at.
-There was one we liked the look of, so asked before we booked, could we now have some of our questions answered.
+We liked the look of one of them, so asked before proceeding, could we now go through some of our questions?
 There were 11 in total and consisted of the following: